 I browsed numerous online granola recipes, looking for one that fit the volume I wanted to make, plus the ingredients I had available.

-A recipe from Amy at A Little Nosh blog was the winner.
+A recipe from Amy at A Little Nosh blog was the winner [link to recipe has since gone dark].
 She adapted it from the 100 Days of Real Food blog, which is a wonderful blog about a North Carolina family who succeeded in 100 days of non-processed foods, making everything from scratch.
 They then tried an additional 100 days of the same thing on a tight food budget and found out it’s harder than it ought to be.

 As for Amy’s recipe, being 2nd on the Google search for “homemade granola” helped her case for being my choice.
 All the sweetness came from the honey, and the fat that gives it the richness came from butter instead of oil.
 We here prefer the flavor that comes with butter, so this was the recipe we tried out.